-Mineralocorticoids regulate electrolyte transport across epithelial surfaces, particularly renal conservation of Na in exchange for K.
+Mineralocorticoidsregulate electrolyte transport across epithelial surfaces, particularly renal conservation of sodium in exchange for potassium.

-Most deficiency syndromes affect output of all adrenocortical hormones.
-Hypofunction may be primary (malfunction of the adrenal gland itself, as in Addison disease—see Addison Disease) or secondary (due to lack of adrenal stimulation by the pituitary or hypothalamus, although some experts refer to hypothalamic malfunction as tertiary).
+Most adrenal deficiency syndromes affect output of all adrenocortical hormones.
+Hypofunction may be primary (malfunction of the adrenal gland itself, as in Addison disease) or secondary (due to lack of adrenal stimulation by the pituitary or hypothalamus, although some experts refer to hypothalamic malfunction as tertiary).

 Adrenal hyperfunction causes distinct clinical syndromes depending on the hormone involved:

 These syndromes frequently have overlapping features.

 Hyperfunction may be compensatory, as in congenital adrenal hyperplasia, or due to acquired hyperplasia, adenomas, or adenocarcinomas.